 You will probably not be able to walk out of the hospital in your pre-pregnancy clothes, but you will likely lose 15-20 pounds right away.
 As your body shifts sizes in the months after delivery, your clothes will change, too.

-You can get ahead by ensuring you have season-appropriate clothes in your closet and purchase a few nursing bras, shirts, and dresses (if you plan to breastfeed).
+You can get ahead by ensuring you have season-appropriate clothes in your closet and purchasing a few nursing bras, shirts, and dresses (if you plan to breastfeed).
 If you have a cesarean delivery, ensure you have plenty of loose clothing that won't hug your incision.

 18. Stock Up on Diapers and Wipes